0xJuancito/multichain-auditor/README.md

 💡 Verify that the expected behavior of `tx.origin` and `msg.sender` holds on all deployed chains

-### `transfer`, `send` and fixed gas operations

-`transfer` and `send` forward a hardcoded amount of gas and are [discouraged as gas costs can change](https://consensys.net/diligence/blog/2019/09/stop-using-soliditys-transfer-now/).
-On certain chains that cost can be higher than in Mainnet, and can result in issues, like in [zkSync Era](https://twitter.com/zksync/status/1644139364270878720).

-💡 Look for fixed gas operations like `transfer` or `send`.

 ### Cross-chain message vulnerabilities

 Some protocols work by sending cross-chain messages to their counterpart contracts on the other chains.
 This can lead to vulnerabilities like authorization issues, or issues with relayers.